Quick Guide | Clone Windows 10/11 to USB Drive (Bootable)

 User case: Can I clone Windows 10 to USB drive?

-I have a 32gb flash drive that I have used for various things.
-I noticed that windows 10 is only ~22 gb and many tablets running windows 10 are using 32 gb of data.
-I am curious if I can clone windows 10 to the flash drive.
+I have a 32 GB flash drive that I have used for various things.
+I noticed that Windows 10 is only ~22 GB and many tablets running Windows 10 are using 32 GB of data.
+I am curious if I can clone Windows 10 to the flash drive.

 - Question from tomshardware.com

-• Given the instability of Windows, it also seems a good idea to keep an intact copy as backup.
-Thus when hard drive fails or system errors arise, you can continue to work via the USB device.
+• Given the instability of Windows, it also seems a good idea to keep an intact copy as a backup.
+Thus when a hard drive fails or system errors arise, you can continue to work via the USB device.

 clone windows to usb drive